iosifidis/iosifidis.github.io/_posts/2016-03-07-ownCloud-arch-apache-mariadb-personal-setup.md

 date: 2016-03-07 23:33:17
 description: Official documentation describes installation on Red Hat/CentOS and Ubuntu but not openSUSE Leap.
 Here's a tutorial...
 tags:
   - nextcloud
   - nextcloud hub
   - openSUSE
   - leap
   - cloud
 categories:
-- Nextcloud
+  - NEXTCLOUD
   - openSUSE
-- Cloud
+  - English
-twitter_text: 'Personal setup for ownCloud on Arch Linux, using Apache and MariaDB'
+twitter_text: "Personal setup for ownCloud on Arch Linux, using Apache and MariaDB"
 ---

 {% highlight ruby %}